slacgismo/gismo-cloud-deploy/README.md

 ```bash
 gcd run-files -n 1 -d -b -sc 1
 ```
+Please follwo [Command](#command) section to explore the command detail.

-:warning: **If you see some error messages related to unauthorized actions, it means this cluster didn't authorize the permission to this role.
+:warning: If you see some error messages related to **unauthorized** actions, it means this cluster didn't authorize the permission to this role.
 Please reach out the project or cluster creator to grant permission.
-Or follow the [EKS configuration](#eks-configuration) section to create a new cluster**
+Or follow the [EKS configuration](#eks-configuration) section to create a new cluster

-Please follwo [Command](#command) section to get the command detail.

-After it is completed, the terminal prints out the results as below:
+After it completed, the terminal prints out the performance analysis as below:

 ~~~
 +-------------------------------------+-----------------------+---------------------------------+